Loriu Plateau: Geology

-The Precambrian basement rock biotite-gniesses that form the underlying structure of Loriu were exposed during the plateau's formation through up faulting and tilting of the basement rock.
+The Precambrian basement rock biotite-gneisses that form the underlying structure of Loriu were exposed during the plateau's formation through up faulting and tilting of the basement rock.
 These layers are clearly visible and form a major part of the stratigraphy of the Mugor scarp on the eastern edge of the plateau.
 Because of the gradual slope of the western plateau, Loriu is most likely not a horst.

 Lavas capping Loriu are dated to the Pliocene, according to the East African Geological Research Unit.
 These lavas are primarily aphyric basalts, are grayish in color, trachytic in texture and composed of olivine.
 Other basalts contain olivine and pyroxene phenocrysts.
 To the west are a few mafic porphyritic basalts and possibly older Miocene basalts cut by dykes and faults.
 Olivine nephelinite has been collected near these basalts.

 The southern margin of Loriu is also bounded by a major volcanic group around the Lomi caldera.